dadoomer/markdown-slides/README.md

 - Automatic animations.
 - Background videos and images.

-Everything is bundled in this repository so web browsers do not need internet connection to display the presentations.
+Keep in mind you need an Internet connection to render equations (see [issue #9](https://gitlab.com/da_doomer/markdown-slides/-/issues/9)).

 # Troubleshooting